dapangmao/minitwit/README.md

 [Google App Engine](https://appengine.google.com/) or GAE is a major public clouder service besides Amazon EC2.

 - Pro:
-  - It allows up to 25 free apps
+  - It allows up to 25 free apps (great for exercise)
   - Use of database is free
+  - Automatical memoryCached for high IO
 - Con:
-  - Database is no-SQL, which has higher learning curve
+  - Database is no-SQL, which is hard to port
   - More expensive for production than EC2

-  -
+Most importantly, GAE is friendly to Python users, possibly because Guido van Rossum worked there and personally created Python datastore interface.
+As for me, it is a good choice for a Flask app.

-####Step1: download GAE Flask skeleton
+####Step1: download GAE SDK and GAE Flask skeleton

+GAE SDK tests the staging app and eventuall pushes the app to the cloud.
+Flask skeleton can be dowloaded from [Google Developer Console](https://console.developers.google.com/start/appengine).

+####Step2: schema design
+The

 This repo is the example [minitwit](https://github.com/mitsuhiko/flask/tree/master/examples/minitwit) from Flask running on Google App Engine.
 The site URL is http://minitwit-123.appspot.com